 Skills you’ll build: Business understanding, hypothesis framing, data visualization, exploratory data analysis

 A project manager doesn’t answer questions or make predictions, though they may forecast the budget.
 Project managers execute the action plan.
-In a sense, the business analyst figures out the destination, and the project manager decides how to get everyone there and makes sure they do.
+In a sense, the business analyst determines the destination, while the project manager decides how to get everyone there and makes sure they do.

 As Oller notes, “The difference between a project manager and business analyst is more complementary.
 A project manager would reach out to an analyst to confirm or deny a program risk, research a potential opportunity, or scope a new work track.”
 In other words, business analysts and project managers work together to move the business forward.